forter/security-101-for-saas-startups/readme.md

 * Remind employees to lock all the doors and windows before they go home, and to enable the alarm

-* Add a code to the front door during office hours, to deter office-thefts.
+* Add a code to the front door during office hours, to deter office thefts.
 Ask employees to approach strangers in the office if they are not with another employee

 ### Preventing your cloud servers from being compromised